Three Little Chickpeas

 Frozen blueberries - I opt for frozen berries in my smoothies, they tend to be cheaper than fresh and since they're frozen they make the smoothie chilled and thicker.
 But you can always use fresh.
 To chill the smoothie and make it thicker if you're using fresh berries, try adding a ripe frozen banana.

 Instead of buying raspberries and blueberries separately, use a frozen mixed berry blend.
-Leftovers can be used to make overnight oats with frozen fruit, mixed berry cheesecake overnight oats, or a kale beet smoothie.
+Leftovers can be used to make overnight oats with frozen fruit, mixed berry cheesecake overnight oats, blueberry beet smoothie, or a kale beet smoothie.

 Frozen raspberries - I opt for frozen berries because they tend to be cheaper than fresh raspberries.
-They’ll also make the raspberry blueberry smoothie chilled and thicker compared to fresh berries.
-For leftover frozen raspberries try raspberry overnight oats or vegan raspberry muffins.
+They'll also make the raspberry blueberry smoothie chilled and thicker compared to fresh berries.
+For leftover frozen raspberries, try raspberry overnight oats, a beetroot and raspberry smoothie, or vegan raspberry muffins.

 Naval orange - This adds sweetness and an orange flavor to pair with the berries.
 Peel the orange and remove as much white pith as you can.
 If you don't have fresh oranges, try adding a little orange juice.
 I would start with ¼ cup, taste, and adjust if needed.
 If you add more than ¼ cup of fruit juice, you may want to reduce the water needed for the recipe.
 For more smoothies with oranges or orange juice try carrot ginger smoothie or cherry mango smoothie.